REMEDY : BNSSG referral pathways & Joint Formulary

 Referral

-Referrals can now be directed via eReferral via a RAS (Referral Assessment Service). -these services can be found on eRS under ' Mental Health - Adults of all Ages' and are not listed under neurology.
-Please note that there is more than one Neuropsychiatry RAS available on e-Referral.
+Referrals can now be directed via eReferral via a Triage Service.
+These services can be found on eRS under ' Mental Health - Adults of all Ages' and are not listed under neurology.
+Please note that there is more than one Neuropsychiatry Triage Service available on e-Referral.
 If not sent to the correct one the referral may be rejected as they cannot be forwarded to the correct service.
 Referrals are triaged by secondary care clinicians and if referral criteria are met then the patient will be contacted to arrange an outpatient assessment.
 If referral criteria are not met then the referrer will be given advice on eReferral.

-Please note that there is more than one Neuropsychiatry RAS available on e-Referral.
+Please note that there is more than one Neuropsychiatry Triage Service available on e-Referral.
 We need to be aware that when submitting a referral via one of these services, that it is the most appropriate one for that particular referral:

-Neuropsychiatry RAS (Mental Health – Adults of all Ages’ and then clinic type ‘NOS’) - this is where referrals for the following should be submitted:
+Neuropsychiatry Triage Service (Mental Health – Adults of all Ages’ and then clinic type ‘NOS’) - this is where referrals for the following should be submitted:

 • Epilepsy - complex neuropsychiatric problems related to epilepsy, management of intractable epilepsy, NEAD and evaluation of patients undergoing neurosurgical procedures for the treatment of epilepsy.